Endava-Sofia/endava_azuredevops_challenge/README.md

 # To do:
 1. Build Azure DevOps pipeline and deploy it on the Azure using a free subscription.

-  a.
-Use a project you trust or you are familiar with from any Git repository you want to.
+  *	Use a project you trust or you are familiar with from any Git repository you want to.
         Examples: (https://github.com/HoussemDellai/WebAppWithDatabaseDemo ).
 Note: You have to be familiar with the source code that you are using.

-  b.
-Present the pipeline in YML:
+  *	Present the pipeline in YML:

             trigger: